Kermit Washington: Aftermath

 Worsening matters for Washington, the only available replay of the incident showed just his punch, not the scuffle that preceded it.
 This made the attack appear unprovoked, and Saturday Night Live, then watched by an average of 30 to 35 million people, replayed the punch countless times as a gag, having cast member Garrett Morris comically defend the punch.
 It was also the subject of a New York Times editorial and investigated on CBS News by Walter Cronkite.
 Washington was fined $10,000, and suspended for 60 days, missing 26 games; then the longest suspension for an on-court incident in NBA history.
-Tomjanovich missed the rest of the season, and the Rockets felt Washington should have been suspended for the same amount of time.
+Tomjanovich missed the rest of the season, and the Rockets felt Washington should have been suspended for the same period of time.

 On-court fights had been all too common in the 1970s, often including bench-clearing brawls.
 In the season opener, when Abdul-Jabbar punched Benson, no suspension had been levied.
 However, Washington's punch resulted in the league enacting strict penalties for on-court fights.
 Former NBA commissioner David Stern, then the NBA's chief counsel, later said that the incident made NBA officials realize that "you couldn't allow men that big and that strong to go around throwing punches at each other."
 Currently, any player who throws a punch at another player—even if he misses—is automatically ejected from the game, and suspended for at least his team's next game.
 The league added a third referee to its game crew after the season; this referee would have trailed the play and could have called a foul when Washington grabbed Kunnert's shorts, thereby potentially stopping the play and preventing the melee that succeeded it.